8Gitbrix/2048Haskell/README.md

 At the start of the game you can select a player (either yourself or a bot).
 Hit enter, and then enter the character representing the player you want.

-Or just enter the app directory and double click 2048Haskell-exe

 ## Rules:

 Board made up of 16 tiles.
 Possible moves: Left, Right, Up, Down